-The costs of all visits, treatments, and tests described above will be billed to you or your insurance carrier.
+You and/or your health plan/insurance company will need to pay for some or all of the costs of treating your cancer in this study.
 The cost of the imaging study will be charged to you or your health plan/insurance company, with an estimated cost of \$6,000 for PET/MRI and \$4,000 for PET/CT.
-If your insurance company does not cover the cost of the study, you will be billed for the care your insurance will not cover.
-If your insurance company chooses not to cover the cost of the scan, you may withdraw from the study and have standard of care imaging.
-Issues related to the cost of this imaging study will be reviewed with you prior to enrollment by a study personnel.
-Financial counselors are available through the hospital accounting department to discuss this with you.
-If you have any questions in regards to billing and authorizations, please contact the radiology billing office (415) 514-8888.
+Prior to the study being performed, your health plan/insurance company will be contacted to attempt to obtain preauthorization.
+If insurance authorization is not obtained, you will have the option to pay out of pocket for the imaging component of the study or undergo the standard of care imaging, which is likely to be covered by insurance.
+You will be notified of the insurance company pre-authorization decision prior to the imaging study taking place.
+If you have any questions in regards to billing and authorizations, please contact the radiology billing office [REDACTED]